Skip to contents

 #> Ordered factor `education`: polynomial trends (.L = linear, .Q = quadratic).

-For factor predictors with k levels, the partial F-test is the joint (k-1) df Wald test, so the same effect-size value is broadcast across all non-reference dummies (and reference rows show an em-dash).
+• For factor predictors with k levels, the partial F-test is the joint (k − 1) df Wald test, so the same effect-size value is broadcast across all non-reference dummy rows; the reference row shows an em-dash.

 #> Linear regression: wellbeing_score